 The fund may invest in preferred stocks or convertible securities.
 A preferred stock is a class of stock that generally pays dividends at a specified rate and has preference over common stock in the payment of dividends and the liquidation of an issuer's assets but is junior to the debt securities of the issuer in those same respects.
 Under ordinary circumstances, preferred stock does not carry voting rights.
 As with all equity securities, the value of preferred stock fluctuates based on changes in a company's financial condition and on overall market and economic conditions.
 The value of preferred stocks is particularly sensitive to changes in interest rates and is more sensitive to changes in an issuer's creditworthiness than is the value of debt securities.
 In addition, many preferred stocks may be called or redeemed prior to their maturity by the issuer under certain conditions, which can limit the benefit to investors of a decline in interest rates.
 Shareholders of preferred stock may suffer a loss of value if dividends are not paid.
 Additionally, if the issuer of preferred stock experiences economic or financial difficulties, its preferred stock may lose value due to the reduced likelihood that its board of directors will declare a dividend.
 Certain preferred stocks contain provisions that allow an issuer under certain conditions to skip or defer distributions.
 If the fund owns a preferred stock that is deferring its distribution, it may be required to report income for tax purposes despite the fact that it is not receiving current income on this position.
 Preferred stocks often are subject to legal provisions that allow for redemption in the event of certain tax or legal changes or at the issuer's call.
 In the event of redemption, the fund may not be able to reinvest the proceeds at comparable rates of return.
 Preferred stocks are subordinated to bonds and other debt securities in an issuer's capital structure in terms of priority for corporate income and liquidation payments, and therefore will be subject to greater credit risk than those debt securities.
 Preferred stocks may trade less frequently and in a more limited volume and may be subject to more abrupt or erratic price movements than many other securities, such as common stocks, corporate debt securities, and U.S. government securities.

 Convertible securities include bonds, debentures, notes, preferred stocks and other securities that may be converted into or exchanged for, at a specific price or formula within a particular period of time, a prescribed amount of common stock or other equity securities of the same or a different issuer.
 The conversion may occur automatically upon the occurrence of a predetermined event or at the option of either the issuer or the security holder.
-The holder of a convertible security is generally entitled to participate in the capital appreciation resulting from a market price increase in the issuer's common stock and to receive interest paid or accrued on debt or dividends paid or accrued until the convertible security matures or is redeemed, converted or exchanged.
-Before conversion, convertible securities have characteristics similar to non-convertible debt or preferred securities, as applicable.
-Convertible securities rank senior to common stock in an issuer's capital structure and, therefore, normally entail less risk than the issuer's common stock.
-However, convertible securities may also be subordinate to any senior debt obligations of the issuer, and, therefore, an issuer's convertible securities may entail more risk than such senior debt obligations.
+The holder of a convertible security is generally entitled to participate in the capital appreciation resulting from a market price increase in the issuer's common stock and to receive interest paid or accrued on debt or dividends paid or accrued until the convertible security matures or is redeemed, convertible debt or preferred securities, as applicable.
+Convertible securities have characteristics similar to non-convertible debt or preferred securities may also be subordinate to any senior debt obligations of the issuer, and, therefore, an issuer's convertible securities may also be subordinate to any senior debt obligations.
 Convertible securities usually offer lower interest or dividend yields than non-convertible debt securities of similar credit quality because of the potential for capital appreciation.
 In addition, convertible securities are often lower-rated securities.